kc3-lang/kc3/README.md

 matching, and a semantic object system.
 The idea is to plug macros and pattern matching into C99 and use them to implement the graph database.

-The garbage collector is optional, like in C.
+There is no garbage collector.

 ```
 defmodule C3 do